application-research/delta-dm/readme.md

 # Δ LDM (Large Dataset Manager)

-A tool to manage deal replication tracking for onboarding large datasets to the Filecoin network via **offline storage deals**.
+A tool to manage deal replication tracking for onboarding large datasets to the Filecoin network via **import storage deals**.
 This provides a solution to quickly make deals for massive amounts of data, where the transfer is better handled out-of-band.

 ## LDM - Data Flow